TypeScript Setup

 Configuration file

-This config format is functionally identical to forge.config.js.
+Forge's TypeScript format is functionally identical to forge.config.js.
+Types can be imported from the @electron-forge/shared-types package.

 forge.config.ts